tsklxiv/Luto/README.md

 # Features
 - [ ] Saving your todo list in a database
 - [x] Support tag and tag colors
-- [ ] Support 2 modes of rendering the todo:
+- [x] Support 2 modes of rendering the todo:
    - Basic mode: Simple rendering (Supported!)
    - Board mode: Rendering the todo like a board
 - [x] Support simple adding and deleting a todo
 - [x] Support deleting all the todos
 - [ ] Support deleting todos based on tag
-- And many more features that I want to add...

 # Getting started